syncfusion-content/wpf-docs/wpf/DataGrid/Export-To-PDF.md

 ## Setting Header and Footer

-SfDataGrid provides a way to display additional content at the top (Header) or bottom (Footer) of the page while exporting to PDF.
+SfDataGrid provides a way to display additional content at the `top` (Header) or `bottom` (Footer) of the page while exporting to `PDF`.
 This can be achieved by setting [PageHeaderFooterEventHandler](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGridConverter.WPF~Syncfusion.UI.Xaml.Grid.Converter.PdfExportingOptions~PageHeaderFooterEventHandler.html) in [PdfExportingOptions](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGridConverter.WPF~Syncfusion.UI.Xaml.Grid.Converter.PdfExportingOptions.html).

 You can insert string, image or any drawing in header and footer in `PdfHeaderFooterEventHandler`.
 Setting [PdfPageTemplateElement](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Pdf.Base~Syncfusion.Pdf.PdfPageTemplateElement.html) to [PdfHeaderFooterEventArgs.PdfDocumentTemplate.Top](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Pdf.Base~Syncfusion.Pdf.PdfDocumentTemplate~Top.html) loads the content at top of the page and setting the `PdfPageTemplateElement` to [PdfHeaderFooterEventArgs.PdfDocumentTemplate.Bottom](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Pdf.Base~Syncfusion.Pdf.PdfDocumentTemplate~Bottom.html) loads the content at bottom of the page.